emielsteerneman/rtt_rust/README.md

 - TwoTeamParameters + RobotParametersDatabase feels double / overcomplicated.
 Simply by moving everything to a single struct?
 - Referee filter doesn't actually do anything.
 It's just a wrapper around a proto referee packet.
 Remove?
+- PosVelFilter1D: Maybe rename?
+It's also used for rotation in RobotOrientationFilter, so name doesn't make sense.

 ```
 🆗 Doesn't need to be copied